fdoyle/Calendar/Readme.md

 *N.B.
 This project is not done*

 *This project has no license.
-The author retains all rights. (though I will probably open source various parts)*
+The author retains all rights.
+(Sorry.
+This will probably change once this has fulfilled its purpose)*

 This document details some preparations made before and during development of the test project